JoshHughes-Dev/EzNews/README.md

 ![eznews_demo](art/eznews_demo.gif)

-This is a personal project for me to try out the latest libraries for Jetpack Compose (Alpha-07) and Paging 3.
-This app isnt publically released on any app store.
+This is a personal project for me to try out the latest libraries for Jetpack Compose (Alpha-08) and Paging 3.
+This app isn't publicly released on any app store.

 - 100% Kotlin
 - MVVM architecture